JimHefti/Module_145/Cisco_Packet_Tracer_Übung/01_Packet_Tracer_Navigate_the_IOS.md

 S1# configure

 ### Question:
 What is the message that is displayed?
+A: Configuring from terminal, memory, or network [terminal]?

 b.
 Press Enter to accept the default parameter that is enclosed in brackets [terminal].

 ### Question:
 How does the prompt change?
+A: From S1# to S1(config)#

 c.
 This is called global configuration mode.
 This mode will be explored further in upcoming activities and labs.
 For now, return to privileged EXEC mode by typing end, exit, or Ctrl-Z.